UnderMybrella/chiaki-builds/README.md

 > Windows support is reduced to the absolute minimum for maintainability.

-SDL2 has not been updated from 2.0.10 (2.0.14 introduced support for Dualsense controllers in Windows), and the binary release has a problem with blinking frames.
-It seems that building using updated libraries and software fixes these issues, so I wanted to automate this to be as open as possible.
+SDL2 has been updated to 2.0.22

 ### What's updated by new libraries?

 - Support for PlayStation Dualsense and XBox Series S|X controllers
 - Hardware video acceleration for decoding

-### What's not updated?

-- Choppy audio (YMMV)

 ### What's missing (but from the official release, too)?

-- Motion controls
-- Rumble / force feedback
-- Adaptative triggers
+- Microphone

 # About Chiaki